moeedlodhi/IP-locator-application/README.md

 ## Installing Dependencies for Front-End

-While inside the main Angular App, run "npm install" to install all packages
+While inside the root directory, run "npm install" to install all packages

 ## Installing Dependencies for Back-End